Written By: Girl Tyler

 Sponsor families of inmates

 There are countless children with one or both parents who are incarcerated.
-A child shouldn’t be punished at Christmas because parent is in prison.
+A child shouldn’t be punished at Christmas because a parent is in prison.
 Team up with an organization to sponsor an inmate by sending gifts to their children in their name.

 Pay It Forward